Retiring When the Stock Market Is High, and Interest Rates Are Low

 With an upcoming election, talk of a second wave of the coronavirus, and so much uncertainty worldwide, now may be the best time to take control of your financial future.

 As with most things in life, the first step is often difficult, but securing sound financial advice shouldn’t be left until it’s too late.

 Finding a licensed and knowledgeable resource: It’s the best financial advice you’ll ever receive.

-These are the opinions of Tim Hayes and not necessarily those of Cambridge Investment Research.
-They are for informational purposes only and should not be construed or acted upon as individualized investment advice.
-Please be sure to speak to your advisor to consider the differences between your company retirement account and investment in an IRA.
-These factors include, but are not limited to, changes to the availability of funds, withdrawals, fund expenses, fees, and IRA-required minimum distributions.
+These are the opinions of Tim Hayes, and not necessarily those of Cambridge Investment Research.
+They are for informational purposes only and should not be construed or acted on as individualized investment advice.